 The project engaged key stakeholders, including mental health service providers (both government and NGOs), consumers and carers with experience of the mental health and AOD sector to provide insights and identify issues, key roles and responsibilities, then used this information to design ‘ideal’ whole -of-sector transition pathways.
 The project Report will provide recommendations for improvements along with an action plan to move from the current process to the ideal process.

-The Atlas will be launched publicly as well as online when the frameworks (taxonomies) of the National Mental Health Planning Framework, the WA State Mental Health Plan and the Atlas undergo a process to ensure that all three mental health planning tools are able to be compared to each other and used together.
-This concordance mapping process is currently underway and is anticipated to be finalised by end of February 2018.
+The Atlas will be launched publicly as well as online when the frameworks (taxonomies) of the National Mental Health Service Planning Framework tool (NMHSPF tool), the WA State Mental Health Plan (which utilises the NMHSPF tool) and the Atlas undergo a process to ensure that all three mental health planning tools are able to be used interchangeably.
+This concordance mapping process is currently being finalised and specific outputs are anticipated to be finalised by end of February 2018.

 Education and Support to Access the Atlas data: